 It can be difficult to pinpoint the reason for low back pain and this makes proving a case hard.
 Many disabled employees also have preexisting degenerative disc disease or stenosis.
 Insurance companies use this fact to automatically dispute claims.

 Sciatica workers’ comp benefits

-Michigan law protects employees who are seeking sciatica workers’ comp benefit after being hurt on-the-job.
+Michigan law protects employees who are seeking sciatica workers’ comp benefits after being hurt on-the-job.
 It requires employers to pay all medical bills and lost wages.
 Payments are typically sent from an insurance company and continue indefinitely.

 All medical bills should be paid 100% without any co-payments or deductibles.
 This includes emergency room treatment, doctor visits, hospital stays, medications, steroid injections, physical therapy, surgery, durable medical equipment, attendant care, and even mileage to and from medical appointments.

 Lost wages should be paid based upon 80% of the after-tax average weekly wage subject to a state-wide weekly maximum.
 This calculation must include overtime, discontinued fringe benefits, and second jobs.

 Watch out for insurance companies who refuse to live up to their obligations under the law.
 It is common for a disabled employee with this back injury to be sent to an independent medical examination (IME).
 These doctors are hired by the insurance company to say nothing is wrong or that an employee has fully recovered.

 Proving that low back pain is caused by employment can be difficult.
 It requires a showing that underlying pathology is changed or distinct from any preexisting issues that might have existed beforehand.
 Deposition testimony from a treating doctor is the gold standard for proving a case.
 Clinical findings as well as MRIs and EMGs can be brought into the case.